Regulatory Agency: New Jersey Department of Environmental Protection (NJDEP)

 - Soil and groundwater remediation consisted of ISCO.

 A real estate transaction for a shopping center prompted an environmental investigation for the entire property.
-At the time of purchase, an environmental investigation was already being conducted for a historic release of gasoline related compounds and tetrachloroethene (PCE) from a former service station and former dry cleaner, respectively, both located in the same portion of the property.
+At the time of purchase, an environmental investigation was already being conducted for a historic release of gasoline-related compounds and tetrachloroethene (PCE) from a former service station and former dry cleaner, respectively, both located in the same portion of the property.

-The prospective purchaser conducted a limited soil and groundwater investigation at the active dry cleaning business, located on in a different portion of the property.
+The prospective purchaser conducted a limited soil and groundwater investigation at the active dry cleaning business, located in a different portion of the property.

 This new investigation identified an additional release of PCE in both the soil and groundwater.
 As a condition of the property transaction, the prospective purchaser, ESI’s client, retained the responsibility of both investigations.